Breast Cancer Treatment and Pregnancy (PDQ®)

 - Fluid, other than breast milk, from the nipple, especially if it's bloody.

-- Scaly, red, or swollen skin on the breast, nipple, or areola (the dark area of skin that is around the nipple).
+- Scaly, red, or swollen skin on the breast, nipple, or areola (the dark area of skin around the nipple).

 - Dimples in the breast that look like the skin of an orange, called peau d’orange.

-Breast examination should be part of prenatal and postnatal care.
+Breast exams should be part of prenatal and postnatal care.

 To detect breast cancer, pregnant and nursing women should examine their breasts themselves.
-Women should also receive clinical breast examinations during their routine prenatal and postnatal examinations.
+Women should also receive clinical breast exams during their regular prenatal and postnatal check-ups.
+Talk to your doctor if you notice any changes in your breasts that you do not expect or that worry you.

 Tests that examine the breasts are used to detect (find) and diagnose breast cancer.